 Accurate and thorough documentation of patient care is an essential part of nursing practice, while incomplete documentation is considered evidence of inadequate care.
-A direct patient care documentation grade below 75 points results in clinical performance points deducted on the clinical grading tool.
+A documentation grade below 75 points results in a deduction of clinical performance point(s) on the clinical grading tool.
 This includes CNPEs, patient care summaries, and other clinical assignments.